oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-04-build-metadata-in-revision-history.md

 ### Build Metadata in Revision History

-For each item in revision history it MUST be tested that `number` does not include build metadata.
+For each item in revision history it SHALL be tested that `number` does not include build metadata.

 The relevant path for this test is: